Stop 302 Redirects Hijacking Web Page PR (Page Rank)

 However there are ways of hiding a redirect so that the general viewer can't see it, as follows:

-Hijacking Example 3 with a Server Side 302 Redirect in .htaccess
+Example #3: Server Side 302 Redirect in htaccess

-Hijacking Example 4 - Your Site Captured in a Frame
+Example #4: Your Site Captured in a Frame

 Following is a sample of this kind of url (http was removed and bogus URLs also removed so this page will validate):